mcinglis/c-style/readme.md

-#### Avoid `void *` and `union`s because they harm type safety
+#### Avoid `void *` because it harms type safety

-`void *` and `union` are useful for polymorphism, but polymorphism is almost never as important as type safety.
-Void pointers and unions are indispensable in many situations, but you should consider other, safer alternatives first.
+`void *` is useful for polymorphism, but polymorphism is almost never as important as type safety.
+Void pointers are indispensable in many situations, but you should consider other, safer alternatives first - like using unions, or the preprocessor.